The-Options-Guru/options-explorer/README.md

 ## Troubleshooting

 ### "No TAS data files found!"
-- Make sure your CSV files are in the same directory as `option_explorer.py`
+- Make sure your CSV files are in the folder `historical data`
 - Check the filename format: `spxw_tas_data_2025-12-11.csv`

 ### "No trades found for this symbol"